Wang Zaoshi

 Wang Zaoshi (王造时, September 2, 1903 – August 5, 1971) was a Chinese lawyer and activist for human rights and constitutional government under both the Nationalist Government in Republican China and the People's Republic of China.
 He was educated at Tsinghua University then went to the United States for a doctorate at University of Wisconsin, Madison and post-doctoral work at University of London.
 In the years leading up to the Second Sino-Japanese War (1937-1945) he was prominent in the National Salvation Association (全国各界救国联合会) that agitated for resistance to Japan and criticized the Nationalist government for its weak policies.
-He was one of the so-called Seven Gentlemen, liberal scholars and activists arrested in 1936 for advocating a United Front between the Nationalist Party and the Communist Party of China in order to fight Japanese expansionism.
+He was one of the so-called Seven Gentlemen, liberal scholars and activists arrested in 1936 for advocating a United Front between the Kuomintang and the Chinese Communist Party in order to fight the Empire of Japan during leading up to the Second Sino-Japanese War.
 He was active in the China Democratic League during and after the war.

 After the foundation of the People's Republic of China, he continued to advocate constitutional government, democratic reforms, human rights and democracy, but was attacked after the 100 Flowers Movement of 1957 and in the Cultural Revolution (1966-1976).

 Early life

 Wang was a native of Anfu County, Jiangxi, born September 1903 to a family of lumber and bamboo merchants.
 In 1919, as a middle-school student at Tsinghua College in Beijing he participated in the May Fourth Movement that attacked traditional Chinese civilization, and was twice arrested and jailed.
 He was student council president.
-After graduation in August 1925 he went to the United States, where he obtained a PhD in Political Science at the University of Wisconsin in June 1929.
+After graduation in August 1925 he went to the United States, where he obtained a PhD in political science at the University of Wisconsin in June 1929.
 He then went as a research student to London School of Economics, where he worked with Harold Laski, the Fabian Socialist.